 Bring the whole family!
 Music and food vendors are part of the event, with cars lining the streets.
 As you stroll along, there are many local restaurants and shops to stop in.
 Not to mention museums, art galleries, historic districts, a sculpture walk, farmers markets, and an Electric Streetcar system to ride!
 Oh, and Lake Michigan is right here too!

-The car show is presented by a team of volunteers from a local car club: Kenosha Classic Street Machines.
+The event is presented by a team of volunteers from a local car club: Kenosha Classic Street Machines.
 The car club generously donates to local organizations after the event each year.